Terra Natura: Aqua Natura Benidorm

-Aqua Natura Benidorm is a 40000 m2 water park with an sea lion show where people can enjoy a show and even swim with sea lions, and a large swimming pool area with over 1 km of flumes and slides.
+Aqua Natura Benidorm is a 40000 m2 water park with a sea lion show where people can enjoy a show and even swim with sea lions, and a large swimming pool area with over 1 km of flumes and slides.

 Terra Natura Murcia

 The 165445 m2 of Terra Natura Murcia are divided into two zones or areas: African Savannah and the Iberian Peninsula.
 Between the two areas there are about 300 animals representing 50 species.

 Aqua Natura Murcia

 Aqua Natura Murcia is a 30000 m2 water park with an aquarium, and attempts to recreate the Zanzibar archipelago in the Pacific.